invariantlabs-ai/docs/docs/gateway/llm-provider-integrations/anthropic.md

 # Anthropic Integration

+<div class='subtitle'>Using Invariant Gateway with Anthropic</div>

-With just a few changes in your ```Anthropic``` client setup, you can start using the Invariant Gateway to visualize and debug your traces.
+With just a few changes in your `Anthropic` client setup, you can start using the Invariant Gateway to visualize and debug your traces with Invariant.

 ## Getting the Invariant API Key

+First, you need to obtain your Invariant API key.
+This key is essential for authenticating your requests to the Invariant Gateway.

 Visit the [Explorer Documentation](https://explorer.invariantlabs.ai/docs/explorer) to learn how to obtain your own API key.

 ## Setup Anthropic API Key

+In your runtime environment, set the Anthropic API key as an environment variable.
+This is necessary for the Anthropic client to authenticate requests.

 ```bash
 export ANTHROPIC_API_KEY={your-anthropic-api-key}
 ```

 ## Code

+You can now use the Invariant Gateway with your Anthropic client as follows:

 ```python
 from anthropic import Anthropic